Book manuscript (forthcoming with Cambridge University Press)

 We identify two potent contributions of the concept of constitutional identity, underscoring and exploring its relationship with the associated ideas of disharmony and difference.
 We first discuss the relationship between constitutional identity and constitutional development, before turning to lessons that the concept of constitutional identity offers both scholars and practitioners.
 Against this background, we then identify three promising areas for future scholarly reflection and briefly sketch the first steps of a research agenda oriented towards carrying forward the project limned in this volume.
 Inspired by the analytic purpose underlying the concept of constitutional identity, our comments in this section are intended to be less prescriptive than interpretive.
 The scholarly futures we discuss emerge as much from the political world in which constitutional governance must now proceed as from the progress that scholars have made towards understanding the aspirations of that enterprise.

-Meeting of the Minds: Reshaping Citizens’ Rights and Duties. (with Maureen Stobb).
-In submission.
+Meeting of the Minds: Reshaping Citizens’ Rights and Duties.
+Journal of Law and Courts.
+Forthcoming.

 How might constitution-makers write “transformative constitutions”?
 Scholars and policymakers have looked to constitutional design as a mechanism for societal change, e.g., promoting democracy, equality, and social rights.
 In these efforts, accountability has most often been limited to government actors.
 Yet, constitution-makers are increasingly introducing the “horizontal” application of rights, a potent tool for transformation whereby private actors also gain constitutional duties.
 We argue that a key predictive element in introducing this mechanism is a meeting of the minds in constitution-making processes, where interests and mutual commitments from a broad cross-section of society are expressed at the negotiating table.
 We test our theory, employing cross-national data concerning the adoption of horizontal application over time, and examples from South Africa and Zimbabwe.
 Our findings support our theory, suggesting that powerful articulation of interests by expert professionals in inclusive processes is a significant factor in reshaping citizen duties and, thus, transforming society.